indaco/vitepress-templ-preview/website/docs/usage.md

 ### Use the code block in the markdown

-Next, use the `templ-preview` tag in your markdown files:
+Next, use the `templ-demo` tag in your markdown files:

 ```html
 <templ-demo src="hello-demo" />